The Year of the Witching is a dark fantasy and horror novel by Alexis Henderson.

 When she follows Ezra into this room for a moment to talk alone, he shows her census paper.
 It has the mark of witchcraft, inherited through her father’s bloodline.
 He feeds it to the fire, and he swears to help her if she needs anything.
 She says that she won’t.

 The Blood curse ends and Immanuelle hopes that she has stopped the plagues.
 Then she is awakened by a loud noise and finds both her sisters Honor and Glory sleepwalking.
 What’s worse is that Honor is trying to bash her head against the door.
 The second curse has begun and families all over Bethel are afflicted.
 Women and girls ran naked or almost naked into the Darkwood, never to be seen again.
 Some try to harm themselves as Honor did and have to be tied to their beds.
 Others fall into a comma, as is the case with Glory.

 Immanuelle realizes that she did not end the curses.
 She has a nightmare about the slaughter, seeing her family dead around her, and realizes she has to do what she can to stop it.
 Her first step is to learn more about her family.

 Immanuelle needs a whole day to travel to the Outskirts and try to find her paternal family.
-Over the years, the people of the Outskirts, immigrants to the area, people with dark skin and different features have accepted the local religious practices.
+Over the years, the people of the Outskirts, immigrants to the area, and people with dark skin and different features, have accepted the local religious practices.